SpartanX1/Install-Monitor-.NET/README.md

 It is completely developed in .net and relies on comparing old and new registry dumps.

 How to Build:
-Open the solution file and build in Visual Studio
+1) Open the solution file and build in Visual Studio
+2) Run from exe!

 How to Use:
 1) Choose the registry key(s) to watch